MEDITECH Integration Backlog Blasted

 The findings were not atypical.
 The client’s technical architecture was an amalgam of technologies that had accumulated over the years.
 Each component served a purpose, yet over time the conglomeration of tools led to a growing maintenance burden and an ever-steeper learning curve for new staff members.
 Aside from the delays directly attributed to technology, client communication, requirement discovery and analysis, testing and debugging were identified as the most time-consuming and risk-prone phases of the average project.
 Indeed, PilotFish has long observed that communication delays, misalignment of trading partner schedules and priorities as well as availability of requisite knowledge of participating systems are challenges endemic to business-to-business data integration as a whole.

-Shortly after the assessment, the organization embarked on a series of improvement to both its business processes and underlying technical infrastructure.
+Shortly after the assessment, the organization embarked on a series of improvements to both its business processes and underlying technical infrastructure.
 The team would add automation and tooling to streamline the time consuming testing process.
 The plan included implementation of the PilotFish eiPortal, which is be used to “smoke test” issues with trading partner implementations of standards-based messaging (i.e., HL7) without human intervention.
 As such, visual review is replaced by a set of automated validation rules that report on the conformance of data to the client’s requirements.

 The plan also included the implementation of automated regression testing.
 The number of data manipulation points and the co-mingling of partner-specific transformation rules created an environment ripe for regression issues.
 The programmatic comparison of known-good pairs of input and output files prior to any production deployment significantly reduces this risk and the corresponding time spent on remediation when issues did occur.
 Perhaps most importantly, the plan included the overall simplification of the integration architecture.
 The team has already made significant progress towards gradually reducing the number and complexity of the systems involved in any given interface.
 The PilotFish eiPlatform has been implemented as the central enterprise service bus and data transformation framework – a single “interface assembly line” for connecting any two systems, irrespective of data format or connectivity protocol.